Sfzmango/Pass-gen/README.md

 ## <ins> Installation: </ins>

-Installation is not required for this for it is a mainly a javascript program that can be run right from the website.
+Installation is not required for this for it is a mainly a Javascript program that can be run right from the website.

 ## <ins> Site Demonstration: </ins>